MagifulKoala/Sistema-de-Analisis-Inteligente-para-Operaciones-Rappi/README_EN.md

 ## ⚙️ Technologies and Architecture

 The project was developed in **Python** and runs within a **Dockerized environment**.
-Below is a summary of the main components:
+Below is a summary of the system’s main components:

-* **FastAPI** → Defines the main endpoints to interact with the system's functionalities.
+* **FastAPI** → Defines the main endpoints to interact with the system’s functionalities.
-* **Celery** → Manages the task queue for heavy endpoints.
+* **Celery** → Manages the task queue for heavy or long-running endpoints.
 * **Redis** → Serves as a message broker and database for storing chat history.
 * **Supabase** → Handles user authentication and registration.
-* **Gemini API (free version)** → Powers the conversational bot and automatic insights generation.
+* **Gemini API (free version)** → Powers the conversational bot and the automatic insight generation.

 ---